AftabKhadija/portfolio/README.md

 Part 5: Setting Up docker-compose.yml
 docker-compose.yml is used to orchestrate your entire application, managing the frontend, backend, and database containers.

-In the root of your project (/your-project), create a docker-compose.yml file:
+In the root of your project (/your-project), create a docker-compose.yml file with the following content:

 yaml
 Copy code